Deputy Director, Institute of Financial Studies, State Council Development and Research Center

 Before this, he held various offices at the French Ministry of Foreign Affairs, beginning at the Economic Affairs Department between 2004 and 2007, and then following at the French Permanent Mission to the United Nations in New York from 2007 to 2009.

-Sébastien who is 34, is an alumnus of École nationale d’administration (ENA) and a graduate from the Institut d’études Politiques de Paris.
+Sébastien is an alumnus of École nationale d’administration (ENA) and a graduate from the Institut d’études Politiques de Paris.

 Partner, Beijing Head Office, Junhe Law Firm